 IndyCar is, therefore, skewing to an older demographic, which always worries the managers of a sport.

 Share of Americans who watched any IndyCar Series event on cable TV in the last 12 months in 2018 (by age)

 However, IndyCar, in its previous incarnations has almost always suffered from some form of adversity, making it an incredibly resilient sport.
 Unlike the relatively straightforward path of comparable sports like Formula One and NASCAR, open-wheeled racing in the United States has seen changes in sanctioning bodies, the formation, and reconciliation of rival groups, and near-constant upheaval.

 Its endurance is a testament to its popularity amongst its core supporters and the fact that it still retains a capacity to thrill.

 The IndyCar series is as old as car racing in the United States, dating back to the earliest days of motoring.
 The first series of IndyCar ran from 1909 to 1955 and was run by the American Automobile Association (AAA).

-Indeed, it wasn’t until 1911 that the flagship event of the IndyCar series began – the Indianapolis 500.
+Indeed, it wasn’t until 1911 that the flagship event of the IndyCar series began – the Indianapolis 500 at the Indianapolis Motor Speedway.
 Prior to that, races at Indianapolis were 50, 100, or 200 miles across a brick-lined rack.